1620 Market Street,

 In 1968, the RKO Stanley Warner Co. sold the Stanton Theatre to Milgram Theatres, owners of the neighboring Fox Theatre.
 The Stanton Theatre was renamed Milgram Theatre.
 In 1968, a concept rendering was done (available on line at Temple Urban Archives) showing a totally new facade and marquee.
 The theatre facade was subsequently so remodeled.

 In May, 1980, the Milgram Theatre closed.
-The square block (Market to Chestnut, 16th to 17th) that used to house the Milgrim Theatre, the Fox Theatre, the Stage Door Theatre, the Studio Theatre, the Regency Twin Theatre and the Duke and Duchess Theatre, is now occupied by the 1600 Market Street office building (PNC Bank Center) and Liberty Place.
+The square block (Market Street to Chestnut Street, 16th Street to 17th Street) that used to house the Milgrim Theatre, the Fox Theatre, the Stage Door Theatre, the Studio Theatre, the Regency Twin Theatre and the Duke and Duchess Theatre, is now occupied by the 1600 Market Street office building (PNC Bank Center) and Liberty Place.

 Just login to your account and subscribe to this theater